CodeStitchOfficial/Intermediate-Website-Kit-SASS/src/content/blog/sell-while-you-sleep-create-a-website-that-converts.md

 * establishing your credibility and expertise in your field, and even
 * convincing people to open their wallets to give you their money.

-Take that, Yellow Pages---Internet: 1, phone books: 0.
+Take that, Yellow Pages—Internet: 1, phone books: 0.

-None of this happens on its own; you have to be intentional and strategic.
+None of this happens on its own; **you have to be intentional and strategic**.
 First, you need to know your audience.
 Then, you need to guide them down your sales funnel.
 This takes a lot of effort and trial and error to learn what works.
 Get it right and you'll reap the benefits of inbound marketing.

 Keep one thing in mind: you can't sell to everyone.
 If you try to appeal to everyone, you won't attract anyone.
 Identify your ideal customer, then focus on meeting their specific needs.
 You will alienate some people, but you can also build a community of true believers.
 The latter group is so much more important than people who were unlikely to ever buy from you in the first place.